 - Did you know I am doing a night course in roof thatching?

-- Do you know anyone personally that can play a ukulele?
+- Do you know anyone that plays the ukulele?

 - My husband’s company gave a fun gift to all the employees last year: the bug-a-salt gun.
 It’s a fun replacement for a fly-swatter.
-Everyone opened up their gift and tried it out on each-other.
+Everyone opened up their gift and tried it out on each other.
 It shoots like a rifle with table salt and kills flies!

 - Two years ago we played Heads Up: a reverse-charades game.
 I’m sure you’ve heard of this app- Heads Up because it’s fun and easy for a group of 8-18ish people!

-- This year we played Left Center Right: A gift exchange game, but the winner comes home with ALL the presents!
+- This year we played Left Center Right: A gift exchange game, but the winner goes home with ALL the presents!

-- My sister-in-law made us a cute gingerbread cookie decorating station one year.
+- One year, my My sister-in-law made us a cute gingerbread cookie decorating station.

-- Lastly, I’m hoping we can go bowling for the work party next year!
+- I think it would be fun to go bowling for the work party next year!
 Have you ever done that?

 3) Mock-tail Party.

-The third party I want to mention is one I am looking forward to hosting!
-Because I live in Utah, we have a strong presence of Mormons here locally (AKA people of the LDS faith).
-Part of our beliefs includes following the Word of Wisdom, which means we do not drink alcohol, so cocktail parties aren’t a part of our culture.
+The third and last party is one I’m excited to host.
+I live in Utah, we have a strong presence of members of The Church of Jesus Christ of Latter-Day Saints.
+Part of our beliefs includes following the Word of Wisdom, which means we do not drink alcohol, so cocktail parties are not a part of our culture.
 But, they look fun!
-This year I’ll be hosting a “Mock-tail party”!
-The theme will basically be all things FANCY.
-The dress code will be formal, we’ll drink fancy drinks (that look and taste fancy, without alcohol!) and eat fancy hors d’oeuvres.
-I’ll also be collecting items to fill small kits for homeless people in our community.
+This year I’m hosting a “Mock-tail party”!
+The theme is basically all things FANCY.
+The dress code is formal, we’ll drink fancy looking drinks (without the alcohol) eat fancy hors d’oeuvres.
+I’m also collecting items to fill kits for homeless people in our community.
 We may be doing a gift exchange (white-elephant style) for some added fun.
 I’m not sure- this party is still in the works.
-I’m thinking this party will work just perfect for New Years’!
+I’m thinking this party will work just perfect for New Year’s!

 There you have it!
 Three fun ways to make a holiday party fun!
 Which party sounds like the most fun to you?